 Enter the world of the eccentric, the obsessive and the passionate – birds appear to have an uncanny ability to captivate hearts and minds like no other animal.
-Bernd Brunner introduces the reader to a whole host of human characters, whose interest in birds and interactions with these animals varies wildly; however, the one thing that they all have in common, is a deep-rooted obsession.
+Bernd Brunner introduces the reader to a whole host of human characters, whose interest in birds and interactions with these animals varies wildly; however, the one thing that they all have in common, is a deep-rooted infatuation.

 The book is an arresting object in itself before you even get down to reading it; it dazzles the eyes and fires up the imagination through the inclusion of stunning and rare artwork.
 This gives an immediate insight into why people are so enthralled by birds at a basic level – quite simply, they are beautiful to look at.

-Birdmania details the various permutations of people’s obsessions with birds, from the collectors, to the breeders, the watchers, the scientists and the conservationists.
+Birdmania details the various permutations of people’s preoccupation with birds, from the collectors, to the breeders, the watchers, the scientists and the conservationists.
 Through their fascinating and often bizarre stories, we also meet a few of the feathered characters that form part of their individual journeys.

 About the Author: Bernd Brunner is an award-winning writer whose books have been translated into a variety of languages.
 His work has been published in Lapham’s Quarterly, the Paris Review, the Wall Street Journal Speakeasy, and the Huffington Post, and he has lectured at New York’s Bard Graduate Center for Studies in the Decorative Arts and Culture, the Bancroft Library of the University of California at Berkeley, and the Goethe Institute in San Francisco.